lhug/advent-of-code/README.md

 Check in each "phase" separately, so I can review my own thought processes.

+## 2023, Day 14, phase one

+Interesting problem.
+My initial attempt at solving, which was trying to be smart by just calculating instead of actually moving, was unsuccessful.
+So I resorted to do an in-place replace during a single iteration, which worked out fine.

 ## 2023, Day 13

 This wqs a fun exercise.
 Sadly, I had to do this to the side, so there was no time to